 I am humbled by the birth process and the families I serve.

 My current blended family life finds me as a single parent to my daughter aged 17, and two sons, aged 14 and 12 and I have an incredibly supportive Boyfriend, who has two grown up children.
-In May 2018, we welcomed our first grandson, whose birth I was honoured to be present, and little Noah is now my cover star!
+In May 2018, we welcomed our first grandson, at whose birth I was honoured to be present, and little Noah is now my cover star!

-Our family time includes eating too many roast dinners and camping in our VW called 'Old Bill', and in my spare time enjoy walking and running with our crazy rescue puppy 'Blue'.
+Our family time includes eating too many roast dinners and camping in our VW called 'Old Bill', and in my spare time enjoy swimming, walking and running with our crazy rescue puppy 'Blue'.